khmarbaise/octopress/source/_posts/2014/09/2014-09-14-mojo-aspectj-maven-plugin-version-1-dot-7-released.md

 Bugs:

- * [MASPECTJ-129] - Change name on site to "Mojo's AspectJ Maven Plugin"
+ * {% chjl MASPECTJ-129 %} - Change name on site to "Mojo's AspectJ Maven Plugin"
- * [MASPECTJ-131] - JDK 8 Support
+ * {% chjl MASPECTJ-131 %} - JDK 8 Support
- * [MASPECTJ-133] - Integration tests JavaSourcesDefault and JavaSourcesList does not work on Windows
+ * {% chjl MASPECTJ-133 %} - Integration tests JavaSourcesDefault and JavaSourcesList does not work on Windows
- * [MASPECTJ-135] - Some ITs could fail on Windows
+ * {% chjl MASPECTJ-135 %} - Some ITs could fail on Windows
- * [MASPECTJ-136] - Misconfigured dependencyResolution in AjcReportMojo
+ * {% chjl MASPECTJ-136 %} - Misconfigured dependencyResolution in AjcReportMojo

 Improvements:

- * [MASPECTJ-132] - Upgrade to AspectJ version 1.8
+ * {% chjl MASPECTJ-132 %} - Upgrade to AspectJ version 1.8
- * [MASPECTJ-134] - Warnings via <warn> are reported without file name and line number
+ * {% chjl MASPECTJ-134 %} - Warnings via <warn> are reported without file name and line number

 Enjoy,